juji-io/editscript/README.md

 [#17](https://github.com/juji-io/editscript/issues/17) so we may make a list of users here:

+* [clerk](https://github.com/nextjournal/clerk) uses Editscript to improves
+  usability of synchronised atom by sending a minimal diff from the JVM to the browser, achieving 60fps sync for updates from the browser to the JVM and back.
+* [Evident Systems](https://www.evidentsystems.com/) uses Editscript as the main way of evaluating changes within the convergent reference type in their CRDT library, [Converge](https://github.com/evidentsystems/converge).
+* [microdata.no](https://microdata.no) uses Editscript to sync client state to server so users can pick up their work where they left it.
 * [Oche](https://oche.com) uses Editscript to sync game state between client and server.
 * [Streetlinx](https://streetlinx.com) uses Editscript to capture deltas to drive a newsfeed and generate alerts.
-* [microdata.no](https://microdata.no) uses Editscript to sync client state to server so users can pick up their work where they left it.
-* [Evident Systems](https://www.evidentsystems.com/) uses Editscript as the main way of evaluating changes within the convergent reference type in their CRDT library, [Converge](https://github.com/evidentsystems/converge).

 ## :tada: Usage